-Hasura’s ability to auto-generate modern, GraphQL based APIs and its built-in security, governance, and scalability features means developers can rapidly build applications that connect to data without waiting for costly, time-consuming infrastructure projects to finish building the pieces they need.
+Hasura’s ability to auto-generate modern, GraphQL-based APIs and its built-in security, governance, and scalability features enable developers to rapidly build applications that connect to data without waiting for costly, time-consuming infrastructure projects to finish building the pieces they need.

 In addition to this news, the company is also receiving $25 million in series B funding, bringing the total raised to $36.5 million.

 The round was led by Lightspeed Venture Partners with participation from existing investors Vertex Ventures US, Nexus Venture Partners, Strive VC, and SAP.iO Fund and new angel investors including John Thomspon, the current chairman of Microsoft.